AymericLPR/holbertonschool-simple_shell/README.md

-It is a simple UNIX command interpreter written as part of the low-level programming.
+It is a simple `UNIX` command interpreter written as part of the low-level programming.
 It reads commands from either a file or standard input and executes them.

 ------------------------------------------------**#Installation:**-------------------------------

-This program is written in C and compiled on UBUNTU with GCC.
+This program is written in `C` and compiled on `UBUNTU` with `GCC`.

 It is compiled with:
 `$ gcc -Wall -Werror -Wextra -pedantic *.c -o shell`